Ritu Phogat: Early and personal life

 Ritu is the third daughter of former wrestler Mahavir Singh Phogat and started training under her father at the age of eight.

 Her sisters Geeta Phogat and Babita Kumari as well as cousin Vinesh Phogat are all Commonwealth Games gold medalists in wrestling.
 Another cousin of her, Priyanka Phogat, is also an international level wrestler.

+In November 2022 Ritu married Advocate Sachin Chhikara.
+On 13 June 2024, Phogat gave birth to her baby boy with her husband.

 Wrestling career

 In October 2016, Phogat won her second consecutive title at the annual National Wrestling Championships.
 In November 2016, she won the gold medal at the 2016 Commonwealth Wrestling Championship in Singapore in the 48 kg category.

 In December 2016, she became the most expensive female wrestler at the Pro Wrestling League auction, bagging a ₹36 lakh INR contract with the Jaipur Ninjas franchise.

-In November 2017, she won silver in the 48kg category in World U-23 Wrestling Championships being held in Bydgoscz, Poland.
+In November 2017, she won silver in the 48 kg category in World U-23 Wrestling Championships being held in Bydgoscz, Poland.
 This is India's first silver in the championship.